Yo-ezmir/Peer-tutoring-system/README.md

 - Students can schedule sessions with available tutors
 - Tutors can approve or reject session requests
 - Data is saved in simple text files

+  ## 🧩 Technologies Used
+- C++ (Standard Library)
+- File handling using fstream

+## 💡 Future Improvements
+- Add user authentication with passwords
+- Improve UI with a menu-driven interface
+- Store data in a database (e.g., SQLite or MySQL)